 Shaded relief, also known as terrain shading, is a very clever way to make contour maps appear more three dimensional.
 With shaded relief, terrain features such as ridges and gullies appear much more prominent and recognizable.
-The shading works some magic between your eye and your brain to make what you're looking at appear more three dimensional.
+The shading works some magic between your eye and your brain to make what you're looking at appear 3D.
 It's really quite amazing!

 Now, here’s a screen grab of the exact same area, with about 20% shading added to the map.